S3B4S/opencv-gdnative/README.md

 * Game engine: Godot
 * Object recognition: OpenCV

-## Cloning the repository
+# Getting up and running
 This section will cover cloning this repository, as well as the submodules, and how to get up and running with the project.

-### Prerequisites
+## Prerequisites
 * Godot 3.2.1
 * SCons 3.1.2
 * OpenCV 4.3.0
 * Windows: Visual Studio

-#### Godot
+### Godot
-You need to have a Godot `.exe`, (this is the same `.exe` that you use to build the game).
+You need to have Godot installed, do so [here](https://godotengine.org/download/).
 Verify that you can use this through the cli:
 ```
 $ godot --version
 3.2.1.stable.mono.official
 ```
-If you do not see above output, it likely means that your path isn't set up correctly (or the `.exe` has a different name).
-There are two things you can do now;
+If you do not see above output, there are several things you can do depending on your OS.

+#### Windows
-either you fix this by setting the path correctly so that you can use `godot` anywhere.
+Either you fix this by adding the path to your Godot `.exe` to the PATH environment variable correctly so that you can use `godot` anywhere.
 Or you take the easy route, which is directly calling it as follows:
 ```
 $ "<path-to-godot-dir>/<godot-exe-name>.exe" --version